top of page

 Love Triangles Done Right

-However, we know love is complicated and sometimes these entanglements add to the plot, conflict, and character's growth when handled correctly.
-So today we're taking a look at some of the love triangles we believe were successfully, tastefully pulled off.
+However, we know love is complicated and these entanglements can add to the plot, conflict, and character's growth when handled with care.
+So today, we're taking a look at some of the love triangles we believe had satisfying resolutions.

 JESPER + KUWEI + WYLAN - SIX OF CROWS BY LEIGH BARDUGO

-After rescuing a scientist's son, Kuwei, the boy becomes a fixture of The Dregs, as they have to keep him safe if they don't want his formulas getting into the hands of dangerous people.
-Kuwei also has a crush on Jesper, which makes Wylan jealous.
+After rescuing a scientist's son, Kuwei, the young man becomes a fixture of The Dregs, as they have to keep him safe if they don't want his formulas getting into the wrong hands.
+Kuwei also develops an obvious crush on Jesper, which makes Wylan jealous.

 There's honestly no competition.
-Jesper falls for Wylan and has no idea Kuwei likes him, so it turns into a hilarious dilemma when Wylan and Kuwei have to take on the same appearance for decoy purposes, and Jesper accidentally kisses Kuwei.
-He later confesses his love in a panicked apology to the real Wylan, while Kuwei leaves wordlessly, blissful with his accidental smooch.
+Jesper falls for Wylan and has no idea Kuwei likes him, so the tension lies in the fact that Jesper and Wylan simply haven't confessed their feelings.
+This dynamic culminates in a hilarious scene where Wylan and Kuwei have to take on the same appearance for decoy purposes, and Jesper accidentally kisses Kuwei, who he thinks is Wylan.
+Jesper later confesses his love in a panicked apology to the real Wylan, while Kuwei leaves wordlessly, blissful with his accidental smooch.

-Takeaway: If there's going to be a love triangle, one of the best courses is to have no wavering on anyone's part.
-Jesper never has to "choose" between Wylan and Kuwei, because there's never any doubt he loves Wylan.
-Wylan's jealousy is portrayed believably and even humorously, and Jesper handles it well by immediately putting Wylan at ease.
-And Kuwei . . . well, he doesn't seem all that upset.
+Takeaway: If there's going to be a love triangle, one course is to have no wavering on anyone's part.
+Jesper never has to "choose" between Wylan and Kuwei because there's never any doubt he loves Wylan.
+Wylan's jealousy is understandable and not at all destructive, and Jesper handles it well by immediately putting Wylan at ease and clearing the misunderstanding.
+And Kuwei...well, he doesn't seem all that upset.
 He shoots his shot, gets a kiss out of it, and goes about his day.

 THOMAS + MIRANDA + JAMES - HBO'S BLACK SAILS

-Same-sex relationships and polygamy are things that have historically been looked down upon, branded unclean.
-Black Sails illustrates this on a number of levels when it comes to the relationship between the Hamiltons and James McGraw—later known as the formidable, terrifying Captain James Flint.
+Same-sex relationships and polygamy have historically been looked down upon; Black Sails illustrates this on a number of levels when it comes to the relationship between the Hamiltons and James McGraw—later known as the formidable, terrifying Captain James Flint.

 This identity shift occurs when England (James's true enemy) "made Thomas disappear" and exiles James and Miranda after discovering their extra-marital affair.
-Little did they know that while James and Miranda were physically attracted to each other and bonding, James was also falling in love with Thomas for many of the same reasons Miranda loved him.
+Little did they know that while James and Miranda were physically attracted to each other and bonding, James was also in love with Thomas.

-However, despite their mutual love for one another, Miranda knows she cannot give Thomas all that he needs, as he is not physically attracted to women.
+Despite their mutual love for one another, Miranda knows she cannot give Thomas all he needs, as he is not physically attracted to women.
 This secret could not only ruin his political standing and all he's worked for, but it could quite literally threaten his life.
-For these reasons, she keeps his secret, allows society to brand her a whore, and is not upset when James comes into the picture.
+For these reasons, she keeps his secret, allows society to brand her an adulterer, and is not upset when James comes into the picture.
 Instead, she is happy Thomas has found a friend and lover, and they all become very close.

 "You were told that it was shameful.
 And part of you believed it.
 Thomas was my husband.
 I loved him, and he loved me.
 But, what he shared with you...it was entirely something else.
 It's time you allowed yourself to accept that." - Miranda to James